background image

 As a trainee, you'll start a global career that transcends traditional boundaries.
 You'll be part of a firm that embraces new ideas and fosters progress.
 With a focus on shaping the future of law, you'll do work that's as diverse as the world we live in.

-The international training programme is designed for people who have a global mindset and appreciate the nuances of local contexts.
+The bar traineeship is designed for people who have a global mindset and appreciate the nuances of local contexts.
 You'll do the most stimulating work, immerse yourself in diverse cultures, and navigate the complexities of our interconnected world.

 On the bar traineeship, you will: